Updated: May 31st, 2026

 Good nutrition is often our best way to great health.
 The American Cancer Society asserts that oxidative damage can increase the risk of cancer.
 Foods that provide protection for your skin include: Omega-3 fatty acids, like salmon and fish oil; resveratrol, found in red wine, blueberries and red grapes; catechins found in green and white tea; vitamin E, and beta-carotene.
 Salmon and other foods that contain astaxanthin are particularly good choices, as research has found this fat-soluble carotenoid absorbs UVB and helps reduce DNA damage.

-Because it’s so tough to get all the nutrients you need in food, adding a high-quality multivitamin to your daily routine is something I always recommend.
+Because it’s so tough to get all the nutrients you need from food, adding a high-quality multivitamin to your daily routine is something I always recommend.
 To combat vitamin D deficiency, take a daily vitamin D supplement.
 And a fish oil supplement can ensure you get enough Omega-3s to keep your body thriving.

 After a long, dreary winter there’s no reason to stay cooped up inside – or to pile on harmful products.
 Do some research to be sure you are choosing the most appropriate product for your own situation.
 When you feel good about how you protect yourself, you can have your best — and healthiest — summer yet!